Vacation Days Piling Up? Here's How To Get The Most Out Of A Short Vacation

 The line between work and leisure time is blurred by our constant use of technology.
 The Stress & Health study found that people who kept working during vacation were more likely to feel down when they got back.

-Bart Lorang, CEO of technology company Full Contact is so convinced of the value of vacation, he offers a $7,500 incentive to employees to take one.
+Bart Lorang, CEO of technology company Full Contact, is so convinced of the value of vacation, he offers a $7,500 incentive to employees to take one.
 The only catch?
 They must go completely off the grid.

 "They can immerse themselves completely in a new experience without feeling tethered to anything work-related," Lorang says.
 "Most employees come back feeling refreshed and recharged, ready to jump back into their responsibilities with a fresh perspective."